Agent Pipeline

 Navigate to Settings > Agent Pipeline

-pipeline using toggle, edit details and delete pipeline for respective pipeline.
+This is showing existing pipeline and one can enable/disable pipeline using toggle, edit details and delete pipeline for respective pipeline.

 Here, showing sources are the kubernetes clusters connected to the respective pipelines.

-For create log Pipeline, user needs to click on Add New Pipeline
+For create log Pipeline, user needs to click on Add New Pipeline.

 Here, user can add details related to pipeline as shown in above image.

-After adding required details, click on Create Pipeline
+After adding required details, click on Create Pipeline.

 Here, user can see graph view of pipelines processor and list of pipeline processors for log pipeline.